Post

 • Workflows can call other Workflows to execute tasks (You can use this feature to separate core Workflows from called Workflows)

-• It defines task names, execution strategies, trigger events, task work, and all Action-related settings
+• It defines task names, execution strategies, trigger events, task operations, and all Action-related settings

-• Currently, file structure does not support subdirectories
+• Currently, the file structure does not support subdirectories

 • Actions are completely free (Public and Private Repos)